UPDATE: This post on practicing self care was first published on 8 April 2020 and updated on 28 July 2021.

 When we’re stressed, we’re also more likely to turn to unhealthy snacks, which in turn makes us feel sluggish and low.
 It can be a hard cycle to break.

-Good food, on the other hand, will give you the vital energy and mental clarity you need to function and run your business like a boss.
+Good food, on the other hand, will give you the vital energy and mental clarity you need to function like a boss.
 Eating well, consistently, is really about planning ahead so you don’t have weak moments at the biscuit jar.

 The rule of thumb is avoid the packet stuff and focus on real whole foods with more plant-based options — what you put in, you get out.